dart-lang/pub/README.md

 the test description.
 This is used when tests can take a long time to run to avoid having the tests time out when running on the build bots.
-For example, `tests/get/hosted/get_transitive_test.dart` tests the resolution of transitive hosted dependencies when using `pub get`.
+For example, `tests/get/hosted/get_transitive_test.dart` tests the resolution of transitive hosted dependencies when using `dart pub get`.

 ## Landing your patch